-Objective: The City of Oakland will include displacement-related statistics in a broader housing or community dashboard available on the City website.
+Objective: The City of Oakland will include displacement-related statistics in a broader housing or

-Action 1.1.9: Implement a rental housing registry.
+Action 1.1.8: Create and maintain9: Implement a rental housing registry.

-A rental housing registry is a database of rental units within Oakland and will be used to track properties subject to rent control provisions, Just Cause for Eviction measures, and other property-specific policies and requirements.
-In June 2022, the Oakland City Council adopted Ordinance No. 13695 CMS to establish a rental registry in Oakland.
-The City will use data collected in the rental housing registry to monitor and understand neighborhood change at a more granular level, to better target anti-displacement policies and ensure that rent increases are compliant under the Rent Adjustment Ordinance.
+A rental housing registry is a database of all rental units within Oakland and wouldwill be used to track properties subject to rent control provisions, Just Cause for Eviction measures, and other property-specific policies and requirements.
+RAP staff have been studying In June 2022, the effectiveness of Oakland City Council adopted Ordinance No. 13695 CMS to establish a rental housing registry in Oakland and presented findings to the City Council in June 2022.
+The City couldwill use data collected in the rental housing registry to monitor and understand neighborhood change at a more granular level, to better target anti-displacement policies, and ensure that rent increases are compliant under the Rent Adjustment Ordinance.